harshvardhan2804/Guide-to-competitive-programming/README.md

 ## Guide-to-competitive-programming

-# First and the most important thing is where to fight
+## First and the most important thing is where to fight and how to fight

 ## Platforms to learn and practice